jm1021/churchofjesuschrist/_posts/2023-02-19-sermon-on-the-mount.md

 > Insight and clarification on the Two Great Commandments [Matthew 22:37-39](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/22?lang=eng&id=p37-p39#p37)
-[Matthew 5:43-48](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/5?lang=eng&id=p43-p48#p43) ...
+- [Matthew 5:43-48](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/5?lang=eng&id=p43-p48#p43) ...
 43 ¶ Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy. ...
 44 But I say unto you, ***Love your enemies, bless them that curse you***, do good to them that hate you, and pray for them which despitefully use you, and persecute you; ...
 45 That ye may be the children of your Father which is in heaven: for ***he maketh his sun to rise on the evil and on the good***, and sendeth rain on the just and on the unjust. ... ...
 48 ***Be ye therefore perfect, even as your Father which is in heaven is perfect***.
+- [President Nelson, Perfection Pending](https://www.churchofjesuschrist.org/study/general-conference/1995/10/perfection-pending?lang=eng&id=p15-p16#p15)  In Matthew 5:48, the term perfect was translated from the ***Greek teleios***, which means "complete."
+Teleios is an adjective derived from the noun telos, which means "end."
+The infinitive form of the verb is teleiono, which means ***"to reach a distant end, to be fully developed, to consummate, or to finish."***  Please note that ***the word does not imply "freedom from error"***; it implies "achieving a distant objective."
+In fact, when writers of the Greek New Testament wished to describe perfection of behavior—precision or excellence of human effort—they did not employ a form of teleios; instead, they chose different words. ...
+Teleios is not a total stranger to us.
+From it comes the prefix tele that we use every day.
+Telephone literally means ***"distant talk."*** Television means ***"to see distantly."*** Telephoto means ***"distant light,"*** and so on.

 ## Preparing for the Miracle of feed 5000